jspecify/jspecify/docs/user-guide.md

 }
 ```

-Analysis can tell that all of these variables except `copyOfTwo` can be null.
+Analysis can tell that all of these variables except `anotherTwo` can be null.
-`copyOfTwo` can't be null since `two` can't be null: it is not `@Nullable` and it is
+`anotherTwo` can't be null since `two` can't be null: it is not `@Nullable` and it is
-inside the scope of `@NullMarked`. `copyOfOne` can be null since it is a copy of a
+inside the scope of `@NullMarked`. `anotherOne` can be null since it is assigned from
-`@Nullable` parameter. `oneOrTwo` can be null because it may be a copy of a
+a `@Nullable` parameter. `oneOrTwo` can be null because it may assigned from a
 `@Nullable` parameter.
 And `twoOrNull` can be null because its value comes from a
 method that returns `@Nullable String`.